piXelicidio/Hub/README.md

-# PolyChat
-Support and Community by Denys Almaral
+# Support and Community by Denys Almaral

 ## [Continue to the forum!](https://github.com/piXelicidio/PolyChat/discussions)